IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

 !!! warning "Wait 5 minutes..."
     Wait approximately 5 minutes for the DB2 containers to start loading in OpenShift before executing the next step.

-??? tip "Monitor events in OpenShift web console"
+??? tip "Optional: monitor events in OpenShift web console"
     Use the OpenShift web console to monitor the **DB2** project events and pod creation.
     ![](_attachments/OSEventsDB2.png)
     ![](_attachments/OSPodsDB2.png)

 21. Verify DB2 is up and running in the OpenShift cluster.